 How to get the best reimbursement?

-To get maximum reimbursement from the French healthcare system, you need to choose a GP and declare your chosen general practitioner to the social security scheme.
-He/She will then become your “médecin référent”.
+To get maximum reimbursement from the French healthcare system, you need to choose a GP (general practitioner) and declare your chosen general practitioner to the social security scheme.
+This doctor will then become your “médecin référent”.
 When taking an appointment with a doctor for the first time, ask if they take new patients.
 If so, ask the doctor to make the declaration on the CPAM online platform.

 This choice is the first step of what the CPAM calls the Parcours de soin (“approved healthcare pathway”).

-For any medical problem, you must consult your chosen general practitioner (GP), and only if the GP considers it necessary he/she will refer you to a specialist.
+For any medical problem, you must consult your chosen doctor, and only if the GP considers it necessary he/she will refer you to a specialist.

-NOTE: Only dentists, ophthalmologists and gynaecologists can be consulted without a referral.
+NOTE: Only dentists, ophthalmologists and gynaecologists can be consulted without a GP referral.

 How to choose a GP?